 The tables below give you an idea how many species* of reptiles are known.
-More than a 100 species have been described in each of the previous years and therefore the real number changes permanently.
-See The original descriptions of reptiles for a historical analysis.
+More than a 100 species have been described in each of the previous years and therefore the real number changes continuously.
+See The original descriptions of reptiles (and their subspecies) for a historical analysis.
+Note that currently 1046 reptile species have a total of 2,442 subspecies.
+Some authors reject the idea of subspecies and either synonymize them with their parent species or consider them as valid species (e.g. Wallach et al. 2014, Snakes of the World).

 Species Numbers by Higher Taxa: